Greenhouse gas emission statistics - air emissions accounts

 Analysis across EU Member States

 Among the EU Member States, the GHGs emitted by the various producers and households varied considerably (see Table 1).
 These differences are, in part, due to different economic structures and different mixes of renewable and non-renewable energy sources.
-In nine EU Member States businesses supplying electricity, gas, steam and air conditioning were the main emitters of GHGs in 2019, while in eight more Member States manufacturing was the main emitter.
-In further six countries transportation and storage activities were the main source of greenhouse gas emissions.
-Households were the main source of GHGs in four Member States.
+In nine EU Member States manufacturing was the main emitter of GHGs in 2021, while in eight more Member States businesses supplying electricity, gas, steam and air conditioning were the main emitters.
+Households and transportation and storage activities were the main source of GHGs in four Member States.

 Comparing greenhouse gas emissions with gross value added